 Normally when building a menu, each menu item satisfies one meal category such as Entree, vegetable or starch.

-Sometimes however, a food item can cover more than one category.
-An example would be a Casserole which contains a meat, vegetable and a starch.
+Sometimes however, a food item covers more than one category.
+An example would be a Casserole or stew which contains a meat, vegetable and a starch.
 This item would then satisfy three categories and you want to avoid serving an additional starch or vegetable.
-This is when you would create a menu "exception".
-We call it a menu exception because this is an exception to the normal rule in which one food item represents only one category.
-Anytime you are serving an item which satisfies more than one meal category, you should enter the menu exception.
-This will prevent the system from choosing an item from the categories already filled by this selection.
+In this case, you would create a menu "exception"

 When you select "Food Item Exceptions" from the Food Item section of the Details Column, the screen shown below emerges.
 This screen displays all of the food items in your database with the exceptions attached, if any.
 If they have exceptions attached, the food item is displayed in bold.